edwinchoate/edwinchoate.github.io/_drafts/2025-03-20-my-thoughts-on-ai.md

 When you write a post titled _Three Observations_ that transparently contains three _claims_, it's fairly self-evident that you are trying to prop up something that isn't necessarily agreed-upon fact.
 That's worthy of some suspicion in and of itself.
 Why not share the amazing progress that is supposedly happening?
 Wouldn't that be better content?

-A lot of this reminds me of when we were going to get "self-driving cars" within 2 years... and that was said 3 years ago.
+A lot of this reminds me of when we were going to get "self-driving cars" within 2 years... and that was said well more than 2 years ago.
 At the end of the day, that particular lie got Telsa the auto-pilot feature it needed to pull ahead in the market.
 So, in a sense, it worked.

 ## Meanwhile, is China playing with us?